morse-simulator/morse/doc/morse/dev/builder.rst

 cf. ``morse.builder.data.MORSE_MIDDLEWARE_DICT``

 The second one is a bit less simple for the end-user.
 It consists of including the description of the middleware binding just as it would be done by hand in the ``component_config.py`` script:

 .. code-block:: python

     ros.configure(motion, ['ROS', 'read_twist', 'morse/middleware/ros/read_vw_twist'])

-cf. :doc:`user/hooks <../user/hooks.html>` and :doc:`user/tutorial.html#configuring-the-middlewares <../user/tutorial.html#configuring-the-middlewares>`
+cf. :doc:`user/hooks <../user/hooks>` and :doc:`user/tutorial.html
+<../user/tutorial>` (in particular the section configuring middleware)

 Example
 -------